France was the second stop in this journey, and we made sure to explore as much as we could within the five days we got to spend there.

 The downside (which really wasn't a bad thing, just unexpected) was that the park at the base of the tower isn't the romantic intimate grassy park they show you in movies.
 At least it wasn't on the nights we visited while we were there.

-Don't get me wrong it was still an amazing sight, just as long as you're looking at the tower, I just really can't picture people proposing with the hundred peddlers buzzing around around them.
+Don't get me wrong it was still an amazing sight, just as long as you're looking at the tower, I just really can't picture people proposing with the hundred peddlers buzzing around them.

 Afterwards, we returned to Notre Dame to see it up close and actually go inside. had never realized that I've only ever seen the front of the cathedral before.
 The sides and back (in my opinion) are more intriguing to look at architecturally than the front.

-The second hostel we stayed at in Paris, Le Village Hostel Montmartre ($33/night) just steps away from the Sacre-Coeur.
+The second hostel we stayed at in Paris, Le Village Hostel Montmartre ($33/night) was just steps away from the Sacre-Coeur.
 Even though it wasn't very far from the first hostel the immediate neighborhood was vibrant and noticeably more upbeat and most importantly safer feeling.

 Once we dropped our bags off we headed to the train station to begin our next adventure, which was only a 4 hour train ride and 30 min bus ride away.
 We got a ticket from Paris to Rennes ($98), and then hopped on a bus to the Mont Saint Michel information center about a mile and a half from the island.